JPablo13/JPablo13/README.md

 <h2 id="present_status"> Present Status </h3>

-👉 Continuously learning about vulnerability research and penetration testing techniques.
+👉 Continuous learning about vulnerability research and penetration testing techniques.

-👉 Writing detailed reports and walkthroughs for Hack The Box machines.
+👉 Wrote detailed reports and tutorials for Hack The Box machines.

+👉 Created guides on different useful tools for bug bounty and ethical hacking.

-👉 Sharing cybersecurity notes and resources to help others get started in the field.
+👉 Shared notes and resources on cybersecurity to help others get started in this field.

-👉 Studying for industry certifications (e.g., CompTIA Security+, eJPT, etc.)
+👉 Studying to obtain different industry certifications.

-`Update`: Journey to become a Cybersecurity Specialist..
+`Update`: On my way to becoming one of the best bug bounty hunters.

 ---

 <h2 id="knowledge_skills" align=''> Knowledge & Skills </h2>

 <br>